tyntec/api-collection/chat-api/v2/README.md

 This release only provides the default application.
 The default application acts as the global fallback in case no other application is configured and was attached to the messaging request.

-In the future custom applications will be introduced.
-These are bound to a channel.
-A channel is combination of channel type (SMS, WhatsApp, ..) and sender id.
+In a future release custom applications will be introduced.
+They will allow to specify webhooks per set of channels.

 #### Support for sending and receiving contacts